mfep/genee/README.md

                          entry in the diary and yesterday
     -h, --help           Prints help information
-        --list-config    If set, the current persistent configuration is displayed to the terminal --save-config    If set, the provided values for --datafile --graph-days --past-periods and --max-displayed-cols options are written to the persistent configuration -V, --version        Prints version information
+        --list-config    If set, the current persistent configuration is displayed to the terminal --save-config    If set, the provided values for --datafile --graph-days --past-periods --max-displayed-cols and --list-previous-days options are written to the persistent configuration.
+Unspecified options are reset to their default value
+    -V, --version        Prints version information

 OPTIONS: